Saint Cecilia's Catholic Church (Brooklyn): Notable Services

 On June 26, 2007, the funeral service for deceased Firefighter Daniel Pujdak were conducted at the church.
 Thousands of people, mostly firemen, attended.
 Notables included New York City Mayor Michael Bloomberg, Fire Commissioner Nicholas Scoppetta, and City Council Speaker Christine Quinn.
 The funeral service was covered extensively by the press.

 Pastors

 Notable pastors were Monsignors Edward J.McGolrick, Joseph J. Reagan, Parks, and O'Toole.

 Restoration

 Saint Cecilia's underwent a restoration project during the 1970s.
 The church was restored to its former paint scheme.
 The project was directed by Msgr.
 Joseph Parks.
 The artists who worked on the church came from Italy.
-Saint Cecilia's has a painting of Saint Cecilia.
-Some of the paintings on the walls are "three-dimensional" using slight crevices and "bumps" to mark out the painting of Saint Cecilia.
-All around the church are "three-dimensional" marble translations of the Crucifixion of Jesus.
-The stained-glass windows within the church have scenes of Saint Cecilia playing the piano to the Sacred Heart of Jesus Christ and many more religious scenes.
+The church has a painting of Saint Cecilia.
+On the walls of the nave are to be found the Fourteen Stations of the Cross sculpted in marble.
+The stained-glass windows within the church have a rendition of Saint Cecilia playing the organ and other religious scenes.